 I hit burnout late last year.
 Business was booming, socials were growing faster than I could have imagined.
 I had work coming out of my ears.
 I said 'yes' to everyone, and it nearly destroyed me.
 I was broken.
 I wanted to run away and hide, shut the door to my studio and never go back inside.
 I felt a bit like an impostor- on the outside, everything looked fantastic, and everyone else I saw on Instagram seemed to be happy as Larry.
 And here I was, late night meltdowns, and pulling my hair out at the backlog of emails in my inbox, wanting to scream at customers (for no other reason than I was frazzled to the extreme), and yet somehow still putting on a smiling public face for everyone to see.
 I felt like a broken down fraud.

 It was #thelove who suggested I take a step back, and reevaluate where I was at.
 So I did.
 I stepped back from social media, reassessed my bookings, found where my fault lines were, and regrouped.
-And it's actually how the Members' Club came to fruition- because when I allowed myself to see where I was, I discovered that my passion and my drive was still there.
+And it's actually how I found a possibility for moving forward- because when I allowed myself to see where I was, I discovered that my passion and my drive was still there.
 It had been buried in the perceived need for perfection, and the fact that I hadn't allowed myself the chance to be human.

 I have struggled with the desire to achieve perfection all of my life.
 Surprisingly (or perhaps not so), perfection is almost impossible to achieve.
 It equates to a lot of disappointment, and a lot of wasted energy.
 I'm sure I'm not alone in this- social media is proof of the quest for perfection.
 What you don't see, is what it takes to make that one image come together.
 It is these unrealistic ideals that make those less-perfect moments so much harder to accept.